philipwool/philipwool.github.io/index.md

 [See more details here.](https://philipwool.github.io/project1/project1.html)

-Hexagon analysis of the density of $250,000 homes in Baltimore city, overlaid an a 3-dimensional elevation map.
+Spatial distribution analysis of the density of $250,000 homes in Baltimore city.

 <small>__Tools__: QGIS, SQL</small>